mirror/boost/libs/ptr_container/doc/tutorial.rst

 Indirected interface
 --------------------

-As particular feature of the pointer containers is that the query interface is indirected.
+A particular feature of the pointer containers is that the query interface is indirected.
 For example, ::

     boost::ptr_vector<animal> vec;